gqthrowaway/gq_guide/gqguideWIP.md

 ## Secondary Weapon

 This is probably the most important part of your kit as a civilian, it's the gun you carry day to day and the most likely to be used.
-Pistols are way harder to master and requires constant dry practice to prevent atrophy; bright side is, most skills learned under pistol transfer to rifle so a good pistol shooter is generally a good rifle shooter.
+Pistols are way harder to master and requires constant dry practice to prevent atrophy; On the bright side, most skills learned under pistol transfer to rifle so a good pistol shooter is generally a good rifle shooter.

 Glock 47 with a Surefire X300-A Turbo and SRO, this is the only pistol set up you should consider at the moment.